 Day 5 – Tiger Hill and the Mountaineering Institute

-Later we travel on the steam-hauled Toy Train to Ghum (subject to operation) - the highest hill station in the area - and visit the town's Buddhist monastery.
-In the afternoon we visit Darjeeling's Mountaineering Institute, which is the final resting place of Tensing Norgay.
+Later in the day, we board the steam-hauled Toy Train to climb the highest hill in the region to Ghoom.
+Here, we disembark and visit the town’s ornately painted Buddhist monastery.
+We return to Darjeeling this afternoon and continue the day’s adventures with a visit to the Himalayan Mountaineering Institute, which is the final resting place of Tensing Norgay, the first person to climb Mt.
+Everest’s highest peak.
 Overnight Darjeeling.
 (B, D)

 Day 6 – Darjeeling Tea Plantation